Read the following tips to stay safe climbing before you use any of the information on climbing at About.com.

 Climbing is a Dangerous Sport

 Climbing is not something to be taken lightly.
 I warn everyone who wants to climb that every time you go out climbing, whether it be a quick bouldering session, a fun afternoon at a top-rope crag, or a technical scramble up a mountain peak, you or your partners may be seriously injured or die.
 That's a fact.
 An uncomfortable fact, yes, but very true.

-Remember that all the information presented here is not a complete source of climbing instruction, it’s only a finger pointing you in the right direction, nor does it provide the experience or knowledge gleaned from personal instruction by a guide or climbing school.
+Remember that all the information presented here at Climbing@About.com is not a complete source of climbing instruction, it's only a finger pointing you in the right direction, nor does the information here provide the experience or knowledge gleaned from personal instruction by a climbing guide or climbing school.
 Do not depend on any of the information here or any other climbing books or magazines that you read for your personal safety.

 Your Safety Depends on You

-Your safety depends solely and only on You, no one else.
-Take responsibility for getting proper climbing instruction in anchors, equipment use, rope handling, rappelling, movement, and all other aspects of climbing by taking classes, hiring a guide for a day, or going out with experienced climbers as their rock apprentice.
+Your climbing safety depends solely and only on You, no one else.
+Take responsibility for getting proper climbing instruction in establishing belay and top-rope anchors, climbing equipment use, rope handling, rappelling, climbing movement and techniques, and all other aspects of climbing by taking classes, hiring a guide for a day, or going out with experienced climbers as their rock climbing apprentice.

 Make Your Own Decisions

 Remember that most climbing information is subjective and prone to personal interpretation based on your experience.
 Climbing routes can be underrated in both difficulty and danger.
 Information here or what you find elsewhere may be inaccurate, misleading, or just plain wrong.
 It's up to you to filter through it all and make your own decisions.
 It's all up to you.
 Exercise your routefinding judgment to figure out where a route goes, whether you're up to its challenge, and if your experience and ability is enough to safely guard and protect you from the many hazards and risks of climbing.